dotnet/roslyn/Reporting-Visual-Studio-crashes-and-performance-issues.md

     * Have everything set up to reproduce the problem.
 For example, if you need a particular project to be loaded with a specific file opened, then be sure both of those steps are complete before proceeding.
 2. Start a second copy of Visual Studio *with no solution open*
 3. In the new copy of Visual Studio, open the **Report a Problem** tool
-4. Follow the steps in "[How to Report a Problem with Visual Studio 2017](https://docs.microsoft.com/en-us/visualstudio/ide/how-to-report-a-problem-with-visual-studio-2017)" until you reach the "Provide a trace and heap dump (optional)" step.
+4. Follow the steps in "[How to Report a Problem](https://docs.microsoft.com/en-us/visualstudio/ide/how-to-report-a-problem-with-visual-studio-2017)" until you reach the "Provide a trace and heap dump (optional)" step.
 5. Choose to record the first copy of Visual Studio (the one encountering performance problems), and start recording.
     * The Steps Recorder application will appear begin recording.
     * **During the recording,** perform the problematic action in the separate copy of Visual Studio.
 It is very difficult for us to correct specific performance problems if they do not appear within the recorded time.